jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 - Deadlock-freedom
 - Virtual-channel wormhole-routing

+## TODO gif of slide 26 https://docs.google.com/presentation/d/1gDoLQzga65vSrr1FffLy-9yaR3zJeOVc/edit#slide=id.p26
+## TODO slides 27-33

+#### In summary...
+- Configs: Describe parameterization of a multi-generator SoC
+- Generators: Flexible, reusable library of open-source Chisel generators (and Verilog too)
+- IOBinders/HarnessBinders: Enable configuring IO strategy and Harness features
+- FIRRTL Passes: Structured mechanism for supporting multiple flows
+- Target flows: Different use-cases for different types of users

+### Config Exercise
 You can find the Chipyard specific code and its configs in `chipyard/generators/chipyard/src/main/scala/config`.
 You can look at examples of how your own Chisel modules or verilog black-box modules can be integrated into a Rocket Chip-based SoC in `chipyard/generators/chipyard/src/main/scala/example`.
+### Running Some Commands

+## MMIO Design

 Many times, an accelerator block is connected to the Rocket core with a memory-mapped interface over the system bus.
 This allows the core to configure and read from the block.
-Again, there is far too much to discuss fully here, but you can really put together a system very quickly using the infrastructure of Chipyard.

-### Config Exercise

-### Running through tutorial

-## RoCC/MMIO Design
+## Rocc Design

 ## Chipyard Simulation and Design Benchmarking